Teddy34/gatsby-blog/blog/2019-09-14/index.md

 #### FP specifics (constant, identity, tap, stubTrue, etc.)

 Finally there are a list of contenders that can seems very strange for an imperative programmer.
-These are simple functional wrappers that fit well the API of not only our tools, but all the JS ecosystem and base language.
+These are mostly simple functional wrappers that fit well the API of not only our tools, but all the JS ecosystem and base language. `curry` should need no introduction at this stage (if so, you've missed a link to a nice article in the Lodash...
+FP section).

 `constant` returns a function that returns the same value it was created with.
 Its main role can be found in our `cond` functions.
 It can easily be replaced by a small arrow functions like `() => 2` but it for me it reduces the cognitive load to have plain english instead of a function expression and helps when talking about code.